Employment Insurance Sickness Benefits

-As well, claimants who misuse the EI program may need more insurable earnings or hours to qualify for benefits in the future.
+Claimants who misuse the EI program and were assessed a violation may need more insurable earnings or hours to qualify for benefits in the future.
 The required amount rises based on the number and seriousness of misrepresentations that have been recorded in the five-year period before the start of their claims.
-The amount of any penalty that may be payable will also depend on the amount of the overpayment and the number of previous incidents of misrepresentation.

 Rights and responsibilities

 The EI program guarantees certain rights.
 There are also some basic responsibilities, for both you and Service Canada.

 As a claimant of EI benefits, you have rights and responsibilities.

 Your right to request a reconsideration of a decision

 If you disagree with the decision regarding your application for EI benefits, you have the right to request a reconsideration.